iggredible/vim-mcp/README.md

    npm link
    ```

-   If this fails due to permissions, you can either:
-   - Use `sudo npm install -g .` (not recommended)
-   - Skip global installation and use the full path in your config
+   If this fails due to permissions or whatever reason, you can skip global installation and use the full path in your config.

 ### Configure Claude Code